ianjchadwick/AmplifyApp/README.md

 # AmplifyApp
-An app for Andriod that performs simple circuit analysis.
+An app for Android that performs simple circuit analysis.

 # Usage